bbayles/vod_metadata/README.md

  attributes (if applicable) for each of the asset elements: `Content_FileSize`, `Content_CheckSum`, `Run_Time`, `Display_Run_Time`, `Codec`, `Audio_Type`,
  `Resolution`, `Frame Rate`, and `Bit_Rate`.
 * `VodPackage.remove_preview()` - deletes the preview element from the asset package, if there is one to delete.
 * `VodPackage.remove_poster()` - deletes the poster element from the asset package, if there is one to delete.
+* `VodPackage.remove_box_cover()` - deletes the box cover element from the asset package, if there is one to delete.
 * `VodPackage.make_update()` - increments all the `Version_Major` values and
  marks the package as a metadata update.
 Content tags will not be written when using `instance.write_xml()`.
 See the note above about the assumptions the